 Tips to Manage Brain Fog

-- Stay organised: establish a set schedule, use reminders and planners, write lists, break tasks into smaller parts and keep items in the same place – such as your car keys in a certain bowl on the bench.
+Stay organised: establish a set schedule, use reminders and planners, write lists, break tasks into smaller parts and keep items in the same place – such as your car keys in a certain bowl on the bench.

-- Check Medications: ask your doctor if any of the medications you are taking could be making your brain fog worse or perhaps there are other medical intervention that are right for you.
+Check Medications: ask your doctor if any of the medications you are taking could be making your brain fog worse or perhaps there are other medical intervention that are right for you.

-- Exercising regularly – at your own level, build it into your routine so that you don’t find easy excuses to miss it.
+Exercising regularly: at your own level, build it into your routine so that you don’t find easy excuses to miss it.
 For some, intense exercise can cause pain flares.
 Choose an exercise or activity that you can tolerate and slowly increase the intensity or frequency over time.

 Sources & Further Reading